 A more important rebellion followed.
 Media, however, yielded unfortunately to the solicitations of a certain Xathrites, and its revolt marked almost the beginning of a total break-up of the empire.
-The memory of Astyages and Cyaxares had not yet faded so completely as to cause the Median nobles to relinquish the hope of reasserting the supremacy of Media; the opportunity for accomplishing this aim now seemed all the more favourable, from the fact that Darius had been obliged to leave this province almost immediately after the assassination of the Usurper, and to take from it all the troops that he could muster for the siege of Babylon.
+The memory of Astyages and Cyaxares had not yet faded so completely as to cause the Median nobles to relinquish the hope of reasserting the supremacy of Media; the opportunity for accomplishing this aim now seemed all the more favorable, from the fact that Darius had been obliged to leave this province almost immediately after the assassination of the Usurper, and to take from it all the troops that he could muster for the siege of Babylon.
 A Median monarch was set up, who called himself Xathrites, and claimed descent from the great Astyages.
 Several of the nomadic tribes still remained faithful to him, but all the settled inhabitants of Media ranged themselves under the banner of the pretender, and the spirit of insurrection spread thereupon into Armenia and Assyria Darius, seeing how formidable the revolt was, determined to act with caution.

 Darius could not think of abandoning the siege of Babylon, and of thus both losing the fruits of his victories and seeing Nebuchadrezzar reappear in Assyria or Susiana.
 On the other hand, his army was a small one, and he would incur great risks in detaching any of his military chiefs for a campaign against the Mede with an insufficient force.
 He decided, however, to adopt the latter course, and while he himself presided over the blockade, he simultaneously dispatched two columns to Media, under the command of the Persian Vidarna, one of the seven; the other to Armenia, under the Armenian Darsh.

 Vidarna, encountered Khshatrita near Marush, in the mountainous region of the old Namri, on the 27th of Anaka, and gave him battle; but though he claimed the victory, the result was so indecisive that he halted in Kambad at the entrance to the gorges of the Zagros mountains, and was there obliged to await reinforcements before advancing further.
 Darsh, on his side, gained three victories over the Armeniansne near Zuzza on the 8th of Thuravara, another at Tigra ten days later, and the third on the 2nd of Thagarshh, at a place not far from Uhyaut he also was compelled to suspend operations and remain inactive pending the arrival of fresh troops.
-Half the year was spent in inaction on either side, for the rebels had not suffered less than their opponents, and, while endeavouring to reorganise their forces, they opened negotiations with the provinces of the north-east with the view of prevailing on them to join their cause.
+Half the year was spent in inaction on either side, for the rebels had not suffered less than their opponents, and, while endeavoring to reorganize their forces, they opened negotiations with the provinces of the north-east with the view of prevailing on them to join their cause.
 Darius, still detained before Babylon, was unable to recommence hostilities until the end of 520 B.C.
-He sent Vaumisa to replace Darsh as the head of the army in Armenia, and the new general distinguished himself at the outset by winning a decisive victory on the 15th of Anaka, near Izitush in Assyria; but the effect which he hoped to secure from this success was neutralised almost immediately by grievous defections.
+He sent Vaumisa to replace Darsh as the head of the army in Armenia, and the new general distinguished himself at the outset by winning a decisive victory on the 15th of Anaka, near Izitush in Assyria; but the effect which he hoped to secure from this success was neutralized almost immediately by grievous defections.

 The rebels had hitherto been confronted by the local militia, brave but inexperienced troops, with whom they had been able to contend on a fairly equal footing: the entry into the field of the veteran regiments of Cyrus and Cambyses changed the aspect of affairs, and promptly brought the campaign to a successful issue.
 Darius entered Media by the defiles of Kerend, reinforced Vidarna in Kambad and crushed the enemy near the town of Kundurush, on the 20th of Adukanh, 519 B.C.
 Khshatrita fled towards the north with some few horsemen, doubtless hoping to reach the recesses of Mount Elburz, and to continue there the struggle; but he was captured at Bag and carried to Ecbatana.
 His horrible punishment was proportionate to the fear he had inspired: his nose, ears, and tongue were cut off, and his eyes gouged out, and in this mutilated condition he was placed in chains at the gate of the palace, to demonstrate to his former subjects how the Achenian' king could punish an impostor.
 When the people had laid this lesson sufficiently to heart, Khshatrita was impaled; many of his principal adherents were ranged around him and suffered the same fate, while the rest were decapitated as an example.
 Babylon and Media being thus successfully vanquished, the possession of the empire was assured to Darius, whatever might happen in other parts of his territory, and henceforth the process of repressing disaffection went on unchecked.
 Immediately after the decisive battle of Kundurush, Vaumisa accomplished the pacification of Armenia by a victory won near Autiya, and Artavardiya defeated Vahyazda for the first time at Eakh in Persia.
 Vahyazda had committed the mistake of dividing his forces and sending a portion of them to Arachosia.
 Viva, the governor of this province, twice crushed the invaders, and almost at the same time the Persian Darsh of Bactriana was triumphing over Frada and winning Margiana back to allegiance.